baxtery/TTN_V3_Node-Red/readme.md

   <img src="images/create_mqtt_broker_ttn_v3_up.png" alt="Configure the TTN MQTT Broker" width="500"><br>
   2-then use a JSON formatter node available in the Node-red Contrib<br>
    <img src="images/Json_node.png" alt="Parse MQTT into JSON" width="500"><br>
-   Now go to security tab and add the API keys
  3- then update the function to prepare the data you want to inject in Influx DB.
 The path msg.payload has changed significantly, most variables are now in <i>msg.payload.uplink_message.decoded_payload.XXX</i><br>
  You can refer to TTN_V3_Node_red_function https://github.com/baxtery/TTN_V3_Node-Red/blob/main/TTN_V3_Node_red_function<br>
  please compare the code for V2 and V3 and make sure you have all your vairables as in V2</p>